Sage-Bionetworks-Workflows/cwl-workflow-template/README.md

-# dockstore-workflow-template
+# cwl-workflow-template
 A template project for setting up a [CWL](https://www.commonwl.org/) Workflow.

 # Description

-This template sets up an opinionated way to organize a repository containing workflow, subworkflows, and tests for publication on Dockstore.
+This template sets up an opinionated way to organize a repository containing workflow, subworkflows, and tests for publication on Dockstore (the last coming soon).

 ## CWL